zimaexe/fastpaws/README.md

 To run the backend locally do the following steps

-1. Upload `dataset.csv` file to the `backend/storage/data` directory if it's not there.
+1. Upload `dataset.csv` file to the `backend/storage/data` directory if it's not there
-2. Setup `llama3.2` model locally with `ollama`.
+2. Setup `llama3.2` model locally with `ollama`
 3. Install poetry environment
 4. From project **root directory** run `poetry shell` and `poetry install --no-root` commands.
 5. Go to the `backend` directory
 6. Run `python setup.py` to setup SQL and vector stores
 7. Start server by `fastapi dev main.py`
-8. Endpoints will be availiable at `http://127.0.0.1:8000/docs`.
+8. Endpoints will be availiable at `http://127.0.0.1:8000/docs`

 ### Frontend